 (Degenerative Joint Disease; Osteoarthrosis; Hypertrophic Osteoarthritis)

 Osteoarthritis (OA), the most common joint disorder, often becomes symptomatic in the 40s and 50s and is nearly universal (although not always symptomatic) by age 80.
 Only half of patients with pathologic changes of OA have symptoms.
-Below age 40, most OA occurs in men and results from trauma.
+Below age 40, most large-joint OA occurs in men and often results from trauma or anatomic variation (eg, hip dysplasias).
 Women predominate from age 40 to 70, after which men and women are equally affected.

 OA is classified as primary (idiopathic) or secondary to some known cause.